FunkinCrew/Funkin/README.md

 - [Command line basics](https://ninjamuffin99.newgrounds.com/news/post/1090480)

-commits are signed and verified i think
+Commits are generally signed and verified, as of September 8th, 2021!
+Using GPG!